-- 9.18 Comments included concerns about 'larger estate type development' and preferences for 'smaller sites', with suggestions that 'there should be more development in the Stoke Lacy settlement in the future'.
-A question of the density and location of developments was not clearly covered in the questionnaire. - 9.19 The consultation on the emerging Draft Plan asked residents and stakeholders for their opinions on the sites identified in the AECOM Technical report as suitable for housing or suitable subject to constraints being overcome.
-These were: - Site 3 (Crossfield House) for 8 houses - Site 4 (to the north of Westbury Road, Stoke Cross) for 7 houses - Site 5 (to the east of Westbury Road, Stoke Cross) for 10 houses and - Site 6 (to the east of the Parish Hall, Stoke Cross) for 6 houses. - 9.20 A Table showing the responses is provided in Appendix 5.
+- respondents) supported each of the options for 0-5, 6-10 and 11-15 new houses.
+17% of respondents (11) supported 16-20 houses and 5% (3) supported 20+ new houses. - 9.20 Comments included concerns about 'larger estate type development' and preferences for 'smaller sites', with suggestions that 'there should be more development in the Stoke Lacy settlement in the future'.
+A question of the density and location of developments was not clearly covered in the questionnaire. - 9.21 The consultation on the emerging Draft Plan asked residents and stakeholders for their opinions on the sites identified in the AECOM Technical report as suitable for housing or suitable subject to constraints being overcome.
+These were: - Site 3 (Crossfield House) for 8 houses - Site 4 (to the north of Westbury Road, Stoke Cross) for 7 houses - Site 5 (to the east of Westbury Road, Stoke Cross) for 10 houses and - Site 6 (to the east of the Parish Hall, Stoke Cross) for 6 houses. - 9.22 A Table showing the responses is provided in Appendix 5.
 There were also a large number of comments, both in support of and objecting to each site.
 Overall, there were more objections than support for each site, although a significant proportion of respondents (ranging from 23% 30%) were neutral or did not answer.
-Comments included concerns about the scale of development proposals, urban creep, traffic and access issues, negative impacts on local wildlife and other residents, and flooding and drainage / sewage issues. - 9.21 The landowners of Site SL16/1 Crossfield House have confirmed to the Parish Council that the intention is for the site to be developed for two low-density, detached, self-build properties with garden areas to include suitable space for play, and fruit and vegetable growing.
+Comments included concerns about the scale of development proposals, urban creep, traffic and access issues, negative impacts on local wildlife and other residents, and flooding and drainage / sewage issues. - 9.23 The landowners of Site SL12/1 Crossfield House have confirmed to the Parish Council that the intention is for the site to be developed for two low-density, detached, self-build properties with garden areas to include suitable space for play, and fruit and vegetable growing.
 The existing vegetable patch and pond in the north of the site would be retained with access provided the new development.
-The following site allocation is therefore identified in the Draft Plan.
+The following site allocation is therefore identified in the Plan.

-Site Allocation SL16/1: Crossfield House, Stoke Cross
+Site Allocation SL12/1: Crossfield House, Stoke Cross

-The part of the garden at Crossfield House, Stoke Cross as shown on the Map 3B: Stoke Cross Policies Map is allocated for housing development for 2 dwellings.
+The part of the garden at Crossfield House, Stoke Cross as shown on the Map 3B: Stoke Cross Village Policies Map is allocated for housing development for 2 dwellings.